To report data to New Relic, your application must meet two basic requirements:

 New Relic can only monitor browsers that are compatible with SHA-256.

-If you are deploying Browser for an app using APM, make sure your agent supports Browser monitoring:
+If you're deploying browser for an app already being monitored by APM, make sure your APM agent version supports browser monitoring:

 - Go: Version 2.5.0 or higher

 - .NET: Version 184.108.40.206 or higher

 - Node.js: Version 1.4.0 or higher

 - PHP: Version 220.127.116.11 or higher

 Supported frameworks and libraries

 If you're using AngularJS and you want to use our SPA monitoring features, note that Zone.js versions 0.6.18 to 0.6.24 are not compatible with browser.
 In all cases, the browser agent must be loaded before Zone.js to avoid errors.

 This will only affect customers running tests with the browser agent present in their code.
 Production applications should not be affected.